echosprint/TabularTransformer/docs/getting-started.md

 ```

 ## Data Preparation

-first we need prepare the tabular dataset, here we use [Adult income dataset](https://huggingface.co/datasets/scikit-learn/adult-census-income) for convenience.
-The prediction task is to determine whether a person makes over $50K a year.
-The dataset has
-32.6k rows and 15 columns, the label column is `income`.
+We will use the [Adult Income dataset](https://huggingface.co/datasets/scikit-learn/adult-census-income) for our prediction task, which aims to determine whether a person makes over $50K a year.
+The dataset contains 32.6k rows and 15 columns, with the label column named `income`.

 ```python
 income_dataset_path = ttf.prepare_income_dataset()